Teach Sentence Stress in English

-1. T or SS write 3 or 4 sentences on the board.
+1. T (teacher) or SS (student/s) write 3 or 4 sentences on the board.
 There should be space between them so there is room to write above and below each one.
 They could be from the SS’s work or from a real text.
 All SS copy them into their notebooks.

 2. If the sentences are by SS, T could quickly elicit corrections to errors and improvements (as in Mode 1 Stage 2.3, p.46).
 T models each sentence and SS repeat – as a group and individually.